 The 9 essential amino acids (histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine) must then come from your food.

-All proteins, regardless of their source (meat or vegetables), are made of various combinations of the amino-acids.
+All proteins, regardless of their source (meat or vegetables), are made of various combinations of amino acids.

-As a result, not all proteins will bring the right ratio of each of these amino acids, let alone the right quantity of essential amino acids.
+As a result, not all proteins will bring the right ratio of each amino acid, let alone the right quantity of essential amino acids.

-Therefore, whatever the amount of protein you take, it is essential to diversify the sources to make sure that your body will get the right amount of each of its essential and non-essential amino acids.
+Therefore, whatever the amount of protein you take, it is essential to diversify the sources to ensure that your body will get the right amount of each of its essential and non-essential amino acids.